brighthush/TextClassification/README.md

 ﻿TextClassification
 ==================

-author: BrightHush
+@author: BrightHush
-email:brighthush at sina dot com
+@email: brighthush at sina dot com

 # English README.md

 ## Project Introduction
-This is a project for Chinese Text Classification.
+This is a python project for Chinese Text Classification.
 I finished this project as a homework of course Natural Language Understanding.

 In this experiment, I use the Sougou-Text-Classification open corpus.
 I used TF/IDF and Information Gain as feature extraction algorithm.
 As I'm lazy, I only implemented two simple classification algorithm, they are K-Nearest-Neighbour and Naive Bayes Classification.

-## File Introduction
+## File Content